You can help save sick and injured wild animals in Scotland

-Every year the Scottish SPCA rescues and rehabilitates thousands of sick, injured and orphaned wild animals.
+Every year the Scottish SPCA rescues thousands of sick, injured and orphaned wild animals.

-This year we have rescued and returned to the wild garden birds, water birds, birds of prey, seals, red squirrels, badgers, hedgehogs, otters, pine martens, fox cubs and many, many more wild animals who desperately needed our help.
+In 2017, we cared for over 9,600 wild animals, which was a record!
+This included rescuing wild garden birds, water birds, birds of prey, seals, red squirrels, badgers, hedgehogs, otters, pine martens, fox cubs and many more wild animals who desperately needed our help.

-You can help us rescue and rehabilitate Scotland's sick, injured and oprhaned wildlife and help us build our new wildlife rescue centre by joining the Scottish SPCA for £1 a week.
-Join today >
+You can help us rescue and rehabilitate Scotland's sick, injured and orphaned wildlife and help us build our new wildlife rescue centre by joining the Scottish SPCA by making a monthly donation.

 If you are aware of an animal in danger or distress, please call our animal helpline on 03000 999 999.